 Cardamom – The Aromatic Spice Full of Health BenefitsFayyaz Alam

 Let’s talk about another spice which is known as one of the oldest spices of the world.
 Historians believe that humans started using this spice around 4000 years ago.
 Cardamom, cardamon or often called cardamum is a native of South India.
 The seeds from the small pods are used as a spice.
-Cardamom is a flavorful spice that makes it so dear to anyone.
-Today we will find out the secret of cardamom and how it found a place on our spice rack.
+It is a flavorful spice that makes it so dear to anyone.
+Today we will find out its secret and how it found a place on our spice rack.